What is an Infographic? Infographic Definition + 5 Examples

 Infographics bring clarity.
 They make it easy for your audience to understand your point and directs them straight to the point.
 You break down your information and statistics to make it easy for your audience to come to a conclusion.

 When information is easier to digest, your audience is more likely to engage.
 They’ll read your infographic and absorb the most important information.
-It’s a great way to ensure that your audience gets the point you’re trying to make.

-Engages your audience
+Infographics engage your audience

-This visual tool helps you get your audience interested in your information.
+This visual tool helps get your audience interested in your information.
 If they don’t have time to read the entirety of your content, they will skim.
 An infographic gets them to stop scrolling through the page and engage.

-Infographics are great at preventing information overload.
+Not to mention, infographics are great at preventing information overload.
 They help your audience process the information better and helps them to continue to engage on your page.

-Paints you as an expert
+Infographics paint you as an expert

 Infographics are a great way for you to showcase your knowledge.
 It takes time to research information and provide your audience with statistics about your field.